A High-Resolution Landscape Dataset for Concept-Based XAI With Application to Species Distribution Models: A high-resolution dataset for concept-based XAI

 In total, we created 653 concept patches (see Table \ref{tab:concept_description} for the number of patches per concept).
 By extracting such data from five study sites, we ensured a good representation of a diversity of agricultural landscapes, ranging from extensive dairy farming systems to highly intensive cropping systems.

-Creating the concept dataset was particularly challenging as many landscape elements cannot be identified through photointerpretation \cite{lillesand2015remote} of the drone images.
+Creating the concept dataset was particularly challenging.
+Indeed, many landscape elements cannot be identified through photointerpretation \cite{lillesand2015remote} of the drone images.
 In particular, the linear and surface bodies of water are often below the canopy or too small/thin to be observed.
 The wetlands are also often visually covered by vegetation.
 Therefore, we relied on the manual mapping of the hydrographic network of the five study sites.
-To differentiate between the various types of crop and grassland, we used the 2024 French official agricultural land register\footnote{https://geoservices.ign.fr/rpg}.
-Regarding the organic and conventional crops, we used the 2024 register of the French agency Agence Bio\footnote{https://www.data.gouv.fr/datasets/parcelles-certifiees-en-agriculture-biologique-sur-cartobio}.
+To differentiate between the various types of crop and grassland, we used the 2024 French official agricultural land register\footnote{\url{https://geoservices.ign.fr/rpg}}.
+Regarding the organic and conventional crops, we used the 2024 register of the French agency Agence Bio\footnote{\url{https://www.data.gouv.fr/datasets/parcelles-certifiees-en-agriculture-biologique-sur-cartobio}}.
 We conducted the identification of the hedgerows, isolated trees and woodlands through photointerpretation.
 We checked the digital height surface (the discrepancy between the surface and terrain models) to ensure that the vegetation height is over 2.5 meters.
 Finally, the buildings and the roads were identified by photointerpretation alone.

 We also added 1,450 random patches extracted from the multispectral data and the digital elevation models by sampling random pixel coordinates and then applying the same methodology as the one employed for the concept patches.